 This last photo is our clutch of logs from the winter.
 Amongst them, you will find oak, ash, elm, spruce, pine, maple and hickory trees.
 Believe it or not, we do more pruning than removing on an annual basis but even when you don't focus on removals you end up with a lot of logs!

 If you are interested in purchasing salvaged urban wood for a project, there are a number of places you can look in Madison.
 The Wood Cycle of Fitchberg hauls and mills logs that end up for sale at Habitat for Humanity Restore on Monona Drive.
-Jeff's Portable Sawmill also offers salvaged timber slabs and lumber as well.
+Please inquire and we can help you locate a quality operator with expertise in whatever you are interested in.

 Have you ever wondered about the big trees in Madison, Wisconsin?
 Towering oaks with gnarled branches and thick trunks are scattered throughout the city.
 If you think these trees are unusual, you are correct.
 Some of them are hundreds of years old and have witnessed many generations and historical events.
 These old oaks are also significant because they are the last remnants of the oak savannas that used to cover southern Wisconsin.